Epilepsy, sometimes called a seizure disorder, refers to a

 10% will be poorly controlled or intractable.

-It is estimated that about one-half of the epileptic population
+It is estimated that about one-half of those with epilepsy

 It is important to do a complete neurological examination to